-Man linked to woman last seen at Mariners game will remain in jail
+Man linked to woman last seen at Seattle Mariners game will remain in jail

 The man waived his first court appearance Friday before a King County judge, who found probable cause to hold him on investigation of kidnapping, attempted murder, assault, theft and unlawful possession of a firearm, said Casey McNerthney, a spokesperson for the Prosecuting Attorney’s Office.

-While the man was booked into jail on investigation of homicide, the probable cause statement outlining the Seattle police case against him doesn’t include allegations he killed Leticia “Leti” Martinez-Cosman — though police have referred to him as a suspect in her presumed death.
+While the man was booked into jail on investigation of homicide, the probable cause statement outlining the Seattle police case against him doesn’t include allegations that he killed Leticia “Leti” Martinez-Cosman — though police have referred to him as a suspect in her presumed death.

 The Seattle Times is not naming the man because he has not yet been charged.
 Criminal charges are expected next week.